swiftlang/swift-evolution/proposals/0447-span-access-shared-contiguous-storage.md

 The ideas in this proposal previously used the name `BufferView`.
 While the use of the word "buffer" would be consistent with the `UnsafeBufferPointer` type, it is nevertheless not a great name, since "buffer" is commonly used in reference to transient storage.
 Another previous pitch used the term `StorageView` in reference to the `withContiguousStorageIfAvailable()` standard library function.
 We also considered the name `StorageSpan`, but that did not add much beyond the shorter name `Span`. `Span` clearly identifies itself as a relative of C++'s `std::span`.

+The OpenTelemetry project and its related libraries use the word "span" for a concept of a timespan.
+The domains of use between that and direct memory access are very distinct, and we believe that the confusability between the use cases should be low.
+We also note that standard library type names can always be shadowed by type names from packages, mitigating the risk of source breaks.

 ##### A more sophisticated approach to indexing

 This is discussed more fully in the [indexing appendix](#Indexing) below.